karel-brinda/MiniPhy/README.md

 (for more information on batching strategies, see the [paper](http://doi.org/10.1101/2023.04.15.536996)).

-The user then provides files of files for individual batches into the `input/` directory and specifies the requested compression protocol in the [configuration file](config.yaml).
+The user provides files of files for individual batches in the `input/` directory and specifies the requested compression protocols in the [configuration file](config.yaml).

-MOF-Compress then performs phylogenetic compression of all batches, and calculates the associated statistics, using one or more of the following protocols.
+Upon execution of the pipeline by `make`,
+MOF-Compress performs phylogenetic compression, and the compressed output can then be found in `output/`.